RobdeJong/working-with-user-properties/active-directory-working-with-user-properties.md

 ### What is the default set of properties that get synced from on premises Active Directory to Azure Active Directory?

+Which properties get synced from on premises Active Directory to Azure Active Directory depends on the targets that have been selected during the initial configuration of Azure Active Directory Connect.
+[This article](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnectsync-attributes-synchronized#attributes-to-synchronize) provides a list for each of the configurable targets.

 ### How can I prevent user properties from getting synced to Azure Active Directory?

+To prevent an extension user property in Active Directory to get synced to Azure Active Directory you need to remove it from the list of synced properties in the Azure Active Directory Connect configuration.
+You can find how to do this in [this article](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnectsync-feature-directory-extensions).
+To prevent synchronization of data to a built-in property you need to remove the property from the outbound synchronization rules in the Azure Active Directory Connect configuration.

+>Note: Removing an extension property from the Azure Active Directory Connect configuration also removes the extension property itself from Azure Active Directory.
+This is non-recoverable, and the data that was stored in the property is removed from Azure Active Directory.
+If you need to restore a previously removed extension property, you need to re-add the property to the Azure Active Directory Connect configuration again and synchronize the user data to Azure Active Directory.

 ### What is the minimum set of user properties that must get synced to Azure Active Directory?

+The barest minimum set of properties that is required for a user object to get synced to Azure Active Directory is are userPrincipalName and accountEnabled.
+When you sync a user object with these properties populated into Azure Active Directory the user can sign in into the tenant and can perform basic tasks, such as launching an App from the Access Panel.
+If your users need access to other resources you need to enable the appropriate properties set(s) by selecting the relevant targets during the initial configuration of Azure Active Directory Connect.
+> Note: The default and recommended approach is to keep the default attributes so a full GAL (Global Address List) can be constructed in the cloud and to get all features in Office 365 workloads.

 ### How can I add user properties to get synced to Azure Active Directory?